 Women who birth at home or in a birth center, with a primary midwifery care model, have much lower rates of epidural use and oxytocin augmentation (where medication is used to speed up contractions).

 Primary midwifery care consistently shows fewer interventions with more positive outcomes.
 Pregnant women are cared for throughout pregnancy and birth by one or more known midwives.

-Women who birth at home or in birth centres feel safe and supported, and birth is allowed to unfold naturally.
+Women who birth at home or in birth centers feel safe and supported, and birth is allowed to unfold naturally.

 Read Midwives Getting Better Results For Birthing Women to learn more about this model of care.

 This Australian study, one of the largest of its type in the world, showed that women who have a known midwife: